wizzy-7/task-tacker-CLI/README.md

 # Task Tracker CLI

+This is an implementation of the [Roadmap.sh Task Tracker CLI project](https://roadmap.sh/projects/task-tracker) .

 This script allows users to add, update, list, and manage tasks using command-line arguments.
 Tasks are stored in a JSON file (`tasks.json`).